bartlomiej-szlachta/weather-app/README.md

 -  Weather data provided by [OpenWeather](https://openweathermap.org/)

 ## Dev environment preparation

-The app is developed using [Android Studio](https://developer.android.com/studio) using API 19: Android 4.4 (KitKat).

 Before building, an API key needs to be provided in order for OpenWeather to allow weather data access.
 To provide the key, follow these steps:
 1. Create an account at https://openweathermap.org/api